How Tradesmen Should Keep Financial Records

 • Accounting software

-• A folder system for paper documents
+• Organised folder system

 Keep Records Updated Regularly